Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 Does Claude have image generation capabilities?

 No. Claude does not have native image or video generation.
-For visual creative production, ChatGPT is the right choice through its DALL-E integration for static images and Sora 2 for video.
+For visual creative production, ChatGPT is the right choice through its GPT-4o image generation for static images and Sora for video.
 Agencies that need both text and visual AI output should run a hybrid LLM stack that sends image and video tasks to ChatGPT while keeping copy and content work in Claude.

 What is MCP and why does it matter for marketing agencies?